komodoooo/Arb-tool/README.md

 # Dependencies:

-- The ruby programming language and rubygem package manager
+- The ruby programming language and rubygems package manager
-- The framework nokogiri
-- The gems "open-uri", "colorize" (and socket & net-http system gems)
+- The gems "nokogiri", "open-uri", "colorize" (and net-http, net-dns & socket system gems)

-Tested on ubuntu WSL.
+Tested on Ubuntu WSL, Ubuntu 22.04 LTS, Debian.

 # New featuers
+1) Added the new dnsenum command, to enumerate DNS
-1) Added the new ssl command, to verify the ssl certificate
+2) Added the new ssl command, to verify the ssl certificate
-2) Restyled the lookup command: now it works with an API, [this.](https://ipwhois.app)
+3) Restyled the lookup command: now it works with an API, [this](https://ipwhois.app)
-3) Colors, colors!
+4) Colors, colors!
 And more gem compatibility
-4) Now arb is **totally** written with object oriented code
+5) Now arb is **totally** written with object oriented code
-5) Restyling of the fuzzer command for default wordlist support
+6) Restyling of the fuzzer command for default wordlist support
-6) Added svrscan command, scan for possible webserver vulns by looking at versions (Apache/Nginx)
+7) Added svrscan command, scan for possible webserver vulns by looking at versions (Apache/Nginx)

 Version upgrade (1.8.3 to 2.1.0, latest version.
 Maybe.)